payam-mokhtarian/graph-exploration-with-neo4j/README.md

 ## Graph Analytics
 For any further exploration and analytics, we use graph data science (GraphDS) module and Bloom visualisation.

+### Prerequisites
 To setup python application to connect for the GraphDS driver, we need the below module installation:

 ```bash
 pip install graphdatascience